magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_dataset.md

 ?>
 {%endhighlight php%}

-In this case object manager will use a constructor from the [InjectableFixture][] class.
+In this case object manager uses a constructor from the [InjectableFixture][] class.
 It declares that your data can be passed to the fixture in `$data` variable as an array.
 For example, to assign `weight` with `50` you can use the following notation:

 {%highlight xml%}
  <data name = "product/data/weight" xsi:type = "string">50</data>